avishekbanerjee86/udacity-Recoverability-in-AWS/README.md

 ### Failover And Recovery
 In the standby region:

-I created an EC2 keypair in the region and launched an Amazon Linux EC2 instance in the standby region with the same configuration as before.
+I have created an EC2 keypair in the region and launched an Amazon Linux EC2 instance in the standby region with the same configuration as before.
-Since the database in the standby region is a read replica, we can only read from the database but we cannot insert data.
+Since the database in the standby region is a read replica, we can only read from the database but we cannot perform any DML operation (insert data).

 Database configuration **before the database promotion:**
 ![DB before promotion](screenshots/rr_before_promotion.png "DB before promotion")